wangxingchen2930/algorithm-and-data-structure/algorithm/README.md

 - Iterate the process, use a smaller *k* in each pass
 - In the last pass, use k = 1

+## Recursion

+- A divide-and-conquer technique
+- Dynamic programming typically relies on a recursive formulation, but uses an iterative approach to compute (and store) solutions to smaller problems (to avoid repeated computation)

+### Order of traversals

+- Preorder traversal
+    - If the parent node has to pass information to all child nodes
+- Inorder traversal
+- Postorder traversal
+    - If all child nodes have to pass information t a parent node